 This was part of a group photo, and I am not sure whether any further attempts to reprocess it will produce a better result.]

 [Janet's Nursing Registration Certificate.]

-In January 1909, Janet visited Peter GORRIE in Corbridge, Northumberland, where was gaining his six months experience in General Practice (towards his qualifying for the degree of M.D.); she stayed overnight of 5 January with Peter's family in Edinburgh on her return.
+In January 1909, Janet visited Peter GORRIE in Corbridge, Northumberland, where he was gaining his six months experience in General Practice (towards his qualifying for the additional degree of M.D.); she stayed overnight of 5 January with Peter's family in Edinburgh on her return.

 JANET SAILS TO SOUTH AUSTRALIA